younes357/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 6 : Create a script that creates a directory named my first directory in the tmp directory. script 7 : Move the file betty from /tmp/ to /tmp/my_first_directory. script 8: Delete the file betty.The file betty is in /tmp/my_first_directory.
+script 6 : Create a script that creates a directory named my first directory in the tmp directory. script 7 : Move the file betty from /tmp/ to /tmp/my_first_directory. script 8: Delete the file betty.The file betty is in /tmp/my_first_directory. script 9: Delete the directory my_first_directory that is in the /tmp directory.